 I first discovered that kale can be substituted for (and even added to) spinach in some recipes like creamed spinach.
 I of course couldn’t get my daughters to even think about wanting to eat that.
 But (drum roll, please) when I received this super easy recipe below, courtesy of my husband’s step-mom, not only did my children like it, but they loved it and kept asking for more!
 I will add that when my daughter first saw this greenish looking dish, just like any 2-yr-old would, she said “I don’t like that” without even trying it.
 She did follow the rule of trying at least one bite though, and with surprise in her voice she said “I like the kale” and then kept eating it.
 And I have to agree that I was also surprised how good something with the name “kale” could turn out to be!

 If you missed the documentary Food, Inc. on PBS last week, don’t worry because I took notes on some of the highlights (below).
-You can also rent it through Netflix or Blockbuster, or purchase it on Amazon.
+You can also rent it through Netflix or Blockbuster, or purchase it on Amazon (or rent from Amazon Prime).
 You now officially have no more excuses to not be enlightened by this movie!

 My girls love to help me make this recipe.
 My 5-yr-old can practically mix and pat out the crust all by herself (if she can do it so can you!) while my 2-yr-old happily stirs the egg mixture.
 We decided to make our quiche half ham and cheese and half goat cheese and tomato the other night, but there are many tasty things that you can add to this dish depending on your mood (and the contents of your fridge).
 Quiche is no longer just a breakfast dish with all of these options to consider: sautéed mushrooms, caramelized shallots or onions, broccoli, bacon, sausage, swiss cheese, spinach, asparagus, zucchini, sun dried tomatoes, fresh herbs…the possibilities are endless!